Health & Wellbeing Guidance

 Discover how you can live a healthier life with our free online health check.
 Our free online health check assesses your response to a few simple questions and uses these to tailor a range of personalised tips and advice that will help to improve your health and wellbeing.

-The programme has been designed to help participants to increase their knowledge, skills and confidence, and improve their health and wellbeing, incorporating one to one assessments, behaviour change techniques and individual tailoring of activity plans – all offered at a low cost to participants.
+Healthwise introduces individuals to the benefits of physical activity in order to encourage people of all abilities to become and remain more physically active.
+The programme has been designed to help participants increase their knowledge, skills, confidence and improve their health and well being, incorporating one to one assessments, behaviour change techniques and individual tailoring of activity plans – all offered through a subsidised membership.

 Adult Weight Management